HirofumiTsuda/BER/README.md

 In this file, OpenMP technique is used.
 Further, correlation.o and code.o are required.
 If you use Makefile, please type ''make''.

--- How to set Sequence --
+-- How to set sequences --
 Each element of sequences is in code[k][n].
 The symbol code[k][n] denotes the n-th element of the user k.
 Note that the variable k and n vary in the ranges k=0,..,K-1 and n=0,...,N-1, respectively.
 Here, K and N are the number of users and the length of sequences, respectively.
 Further, we assume that the following property is satisfied:
 |code[k][0]|^2 + |code[k][1]|^2 + ... + |code[k][N-1]|^2 = N.
-The above property is equivalent to that the l2 norm of the each sequence is N.
+The above property is equivalent to that the l2 norm of each sequence is N.

 2. db.cpp
 With this file, we can investigate BER in the following situation: